If I Am Approved for Disability, Will I Get a Lump Sum in Backpay?

 Will the Lump Sum Affect My Eligibility for SSI Benefits?

-If you receive past due payments of SSDI as part of your back payments, the SSDI payments will be considered unearned income in the month that you receive them, which could affect your SSI payment for the month.
+If you receive past-due payments of SSDI as part of your back payments, the SSDI payments will be considered unearned income in the month that you receive them, which could affect your SSI payment for the month.
+Generally, someone who is eligible for both SSDI and SSI benefits won't get an SSI payment for the month they receive a lump sum of back pay.

-But for nine months, Social Security won't count the backpay as a "resource" against you, even if you keep it in your bank account.
+But for nine months, Social Security won't count the backpay as a "resource" (asset) against you, even if you keep it in your bank account.
 After nine months, you would have to spend some money if keeping it would put you over Social Security's asset limit ($2,000 for an individual and $3,000 for a couple).
-But if you spend the money on something that Social Security doesn't count as a resource, such as a car or household goods, they won't affect your SSI eligibility.
-Read more about how to safely spend your disability backpay.

 Will I Get a Lump-Sum Payment for SSDI?

-If you were approved for SSDI benefits alone, you'll receive the backpay as one lump-sum payment.
+If you're approved for SSDI benefits alone, you'll receive the backpay as one lump-sum payment.
 SSDI back payments are never paid in installments.

 Can I Get a Lump-Sum Settlement of My SSDI Rather Than Monthly Payments?

-In addition to your backpay, you'll also be entitled to monthly SSDI payments.
-Social Security's rules do not allow you to receive monthly in the form of a lump-sum settlement; you must collect them on a monthly basis.
+In addition to your back pay, you'll also be entitled to monthly SSDI payments.
+Social Security's rules don't allow you to receive your monthly benefits in the form of a lump-sum settlement; you must collect them on a monthly basis.
 Unlike some workers' comp benefits, you can't request a settlement of your Social Security disability benefits.

 How Will You Receive Your Disability Back Pay?